A Non-Profit Organization can be registered as a company, trust or society. Section 8 Company r...

 Normally it takes around 35-45 working days for incorporating a Section 8 Company.
 This time limit can also be reduced accordingly if the Regional Director approves the application early.

-Following documents required for Section-8 Company Registration–
+Following documents are required for Section-8 Company Registration–

-Note: In case of NRI all the documents should be notarized and passport of the applicant is compulsory.
+Note: In case of NRI, all the documents should be notarized and passport of the applicant is compulsory.

 There are various Section 8 Companies that have been formed in the recent times.
 There are also many advantages and privileges of forming such company under Company Law.
 In case you need more insight on Section 8 Company, contact Enterslice.

 Read our article:The relevance of Annual Compliance for Section 8 Company